toddhgardner/getrantr/README.md

 After setting everything up and installing the dependencies, you can run getRANTR by:

 ```
-gulp start
+npm start
 ```

-This will run getRANTR at `http://getRANTR.io:9000/` and will setup to automatically reload if any of the source files are changed.
+This will run getRANTR at `http://www.getRANTR.com:9000/` and will setup to automatically reload if any of the source files are changed.

 ### Repository Structure